 I've been using the Wholesome brand of coconut sugar, which seems to be a popular choice.

 You bake with coconut sugar just like you would with granulated sugar and you can use a 1:1 substitute (so for every cup of granulated sugar, replace with a cup of coconut sugar).
+This makes baking with coconut sugar SO easy!

 Note that coconut sugar is brown in color, but it acts more like granulated sugar in baking (it has no molasses in it and isn't wet like brown sugar).
-However, it has a deeper flavor than typical white sugar and is almost caramel-like in taste.

 I was excited to experiment with this conventional sugar alternative and ended up being really happy with the results.